olaishola05/Go/Daily report.md

 Practice with a simple program to loop over a number and using waitgroup to wait for a groutine to finish.

 #100DaysOfCode #100DaysOfGo #golang

+Day 27 of #100DaysOfCode of learning Go programming.

+Practice mutex with wait group by writing a small hit counter program.

+#100DaysOfCode #100DaysOfGo #golang